- Listen to the selected story for information

-Have book, index cards, chart paper, markers and copied birthday cake coloring picture ready to use.
+Have book, index cards, chart paper, markers, and copied Birthday Cake Coloring Page printables ready to use.

 Step 1: Start a discussion with students about the difference between fiction and nonfiction books.
 Begin a list about what students already know about these two types of literary genre.
 Tell students that the story we are about to read is a nonfiction or informational book and that you want them to notice some of the things about this book that are different from fiction stories they've read.